Ogden/Weber Municipal Building

 The Ogden/Weber Municipal Building, at 2541 Washington Blvd. in Ogden, Utah, was built in 1938–1940.
 It was listed on the National Register of Historic Places in 1983.

 It was funded as a Public Works Administration project.
 It was designed by architects Hodgson and McClenahan in Art Deco style and built by George A. Whitmeyer & Sons.
 It is built of warm brick and glazed terra cotta.

-Its nomination claims that "In many ways it is a 'typical' Art Deco example, resembling the Syracuse Lighting Company Office Building (1932), in Syracuse, New York", but frankly it is a great deal less spectacular than that extraordinary example.
+Its nomination claims that "In many ways it is a 'typical' Art Deco example, resembling the Syracuse Lighting Company Office Building (1932), in Syracuse, New York".